The Latest: Iran's supreme leader rejects call to surrender as Israel strikes Tehran

-Explosions were heard in Tehran early Wednesday as Israeli warplanes pounded Iran’s capital overnight and into Wednesday.
+Explosions were heard in Iran's capital as Israeli warplanes pounded Tehran overnight and into Wednesday.
+Less than a week into the conflict, Israel says its aircraft have free rein over the city's skies.

+Iran launched a small barrage of missiles at Israel with no reports of casualties, and Israel has eased some restrictions for civilians.
+Meanwhile, fear has gripped the Iranian capital as the streets are empty, businesses closed and communications patchy at best.
+Thousands have fled.

 Here’s the latest: